Abubakar-856/london-bike-sharing-analysis/README.md

-🚴 London Bike Sharing Data Analysis
+# 🚴 London Bike Sharing Data Analysis

-Data Analytics Project Using Python (Jupyter Notebook) and Tableau
+*Data Analytics Project Using Python (Jupyter Notebook) and Tableau*

-📌 Overview
+##📌 Overview

-This project analyzes London Bike Sharing data from Kaggle, containing 17,414 bike rental records.
+This project analyzes London **Bike Sharing data** from Kaggle, containing **17,414** bike rental records.
 The goal is to understand how weather conditions, temperature, wind speed, seasons, and time affect bike-sharing usage in London.
 These insights can help improve operational planning, optimize bike availability, and enhance urban transportation strategies.

-📊 Dataset Summary
+## 📊 Dataset Summary

-Total Rows: 17,414
+**Total Rows:** 17,414
-Total Columns: 10
+**Total Columns:** 10

-Key Feature Categories

-Timestamp: Date and time of bike rentals

-Count: Total number of bikes rented at that timestamp

-Temperature: t1 – recorded temperature, t2 – adjusted temperature

-Weather & Environment: Humidity (hum), Wind Speed (wind_speed), Weather Code (weather_code)

-Time Indicators: Holiday (is_holiday), Weekend (is_weekend)
+### **Key Feature Categories**

-Season: Season of the year (1 = spring, 2 = summer, 3 = fall, 4 = winter)
+**Timestamp:** Date and time of bike rentals **Count:** Total number of bikes rented at that timestamp **Temperature:** t1 – recorded temperature, t2 – adjusted temperature **Weather & Environment:** Humidity (hum), Wind Speed (wind_speed), Weather Code (weather_code) **Season:** Season of the year (1 = spring, 2 = summer, 3 = fall, 4 = winter)

-Missing Values: None

-🐍 Exploratory Data Analysis (Python)
+## 🐍 Exploratory Data Analysis (Python)

-✔️ Data Loading & Cleaning
+### ✔️ Data Loading & Cleaning

-Imported dataset using pandas
+- Imported dataset using **pandas**

-Inspected structure using .head() and .info()
+- Inspected structure using .head() and .info()

-Renamed columns for clarity:
+- Renamed columns for clarity

-cnt → count

-t1 → temp_real_C

-t2 → temp_feels_like_C

-hum → humidity_percent

-wind_speed → wind_speed_kph

-Converted humidity from 0–100 scale to 0–1 scale
+- Converted humidity from 0–100 scale to 0–1 scale

-Standardized data types for season and weather_code
+- Standardized data types for season and weather_code

-✔️ Feature Labeling & Mapping
+### ✔️ Feature Labeling & Mapping

-Mapped numeric codes to meaningful labels:
+- Mapped numeric codes to meaningful labels

-Season: 0 → spring, 1 → summer, 2 → autumn, 3 → winter

-Weather Code: 1 → Clear, 2 → Scattered clouds, 3 → Broken clouds, 4 → Cloudy, 7 → Rain, 10 → Rain with thunderstorm, 26 → Snowfall

-Improved interpretability for analysis and visualization
+- Improved interpretability for analysis and visualization

-✔️ Exporting Cleaned Data
+### ✔️ Exporting Cleaned Data

 Cleaned dataset saved as london_bikes_final.csv for further analysis and visualization

-🧠 Data Analysis Insights
+## 🧠 Data Analysis Insights

-Python-based analysis included:
+- Python-based analysis included:

-Trend analysis of bike rentals over time
+- Trend analysis of bike rentals over time

-Impact of weather conditions on bike usage
+- Impact of weather conditions on bike usage

-Seasonal and temporal patterns of bike-sharing demand
+- Seasonal and temporal patterns of bike-sharing demand

-Correlation between temperature, wind speed, humidity, and rental counts
+- Correlation between temperature, wind speed, humidity, and rental counts

-📈 Tableau Dashboard
+## 📈 Tableau Dashboard

-An interactive Tableau dashboard was created to visualize:
+- An interactive Tableau dashboard was created to visualize:

-Bike rental trends over time
+- Bike rental trends over time

-Impact of weather and seasons on usage
+- Impact of weather and seasons on usage

-Hourly and daily rental patterns
+- Hourly and daily rental patterns

-Impact of wind speed and temperature on usage
+- Impact of wind speed and temperature on usage

-🛠 Technologies Used
+## 🛠 Technologies Used

-Python: pandas
+- Python: pandas

-Jupyter Notebook for data cleaning and analysis
+- Jupyter Notebook for data cleaning and analysis

-Tableau for interactive dashboard creation
+- Tableau for interactive dashboard creation